Stocks fall as investors fret over jobless claims, inflation - WTMJ

 AP Business Writer

-Stocks are broadly lower in afternoon trading Thursday as investors are discouraged by economic data that showed continuing pain for recession-impacted Americans as well as the steady rise of bond yields.
+Stocks were lower in late-afternoon trading Thursday as investors are discouraged by economic data that showed continuing pain for recession-impacted Americans.
+Investors continued to closely watch the bond market as well, where a steady rise of bond yields has given some investors pause.

 Energy prices declined for a second day, as the frigid temperatures that impacted Texas and much of the Midwest moved east.
-Natural gas prices were down 4%.
+Natural gas prices fell 4.3%.
 Energy prices have been volatile the past week as record demand for natural gas and other fossil fuels to warm homes has caused electricity prices to skyrocket.
 Natural gas is typically used as an “on-demand” fuel source to cover increased electrical needs.

 Bond yields continue to climb, as murmurs of inflation have started among investors and as the economy continues to climb out of the hole that was created by the pandemic.
 The yield on the 10-year U.S. Treasury note was at 1.30%, nearly double where it was last fall.
 It’s now trading at levels seen before the March 2020 pandemic shutdowns.